agastx/JavaScript-30/readme.md

 # JavaScript30

 My repository for the JavaScript 30 Day Challenge solutions.
+These were finished by me following along in the videos.
+Some solutions have other random stuff I added while messing around after the video.

-Excludes the finished versions, they can be obtained from the repository link below.
+The provided finished versions were removed, they can be obtained from the repository link below.

 All credit goes to the original author [@Wes Bos]( https://github.com/wesbos ).